 Enchanted Artifacts Of The Gods

-Viking gods were the superheroes of their time.
-Some are the inspiration for the superheroes of today.
-Great warriors have …
+In Norse mythology, the gods were the superheroes of their time.
+Some are the inspiration for the superheroes of today. …

 The Andvaranaut is the golden ring cursed by the dwarf Andvari as he handed it, under duress, to Loki, god of mischief.
 The ring is a talisman with which to find more gold and was the true source of Andavari’s great wealth.